A Tale of Two Graphs: Separating Knowledge Exploration from Outline Structure for Open-Ended Deep Research: Methodology

-\bcirc{3} \textbf{Knowledge Graph Update and Citation Maintenance.} On the knowledge side, \methodname{} expands and refines KG by incorporating newly extracted evidences from search results.
+\bcirc{3} \textbf{Knowledge Graph Update and Citation Maintenance.} On the knowledge side, \methodname{} expands and refines KG by incorporating newly extracted evidence from search results.
 Given a batch of extracted evidence units, KG is updated in four steps.
 (1) Knowledge node and relation extraction: conditioned on the root user query and the issued search queries, we use an LLM to extract entities, concepts, and relations, and insert the corresponding nodes and edges into KG (see the prompt in Appendix~\ref{app:extract_knowledge_nodes}).
 The citations are associated with the newly added or updated edges in KG.
 (2) Semantic merging and canonicalization: semantically equivalent or highly overlapping nodes are merged into a canonical node, with edges and evidence IDs redirected accordingly.
 (3) Semantic clustering: nodes are grouped into semantically coherent clusters based on embedding similarity and annotated with cluster IDs to provide higher-level semantic context.
-(4) Community detection: to capture topological groupings beyond embedding similarity, we apply Leiden community detection~\citep{traag2019louvain,edge2024local} to partition the KG into densely connected communities, where nodes are assigned community IDs that reflect the evolving topology.
-We use both semantic clusters and structural communities in the following knowledge gap discovery stage.
+(4) Community detection: to capture topological groupings beyond embedding similarity, we apply Leiden community detection~\citep{traag2019louvain,graphrag} to partition the KG into densely connected communities, where nodes are assigned community IDs that reflect the evolving topology.

 \bcirc{4} \textbf{KG-Driven Knowledge Gap Discovery.} At each iteration, \methodname{} analyzes the current KG to propose targeted search queries.
 Specifically, it inspects the KG’s semantic and topological structure together with evidence coverage, and constructs a set of search chains that serve as intermediate cues for search query generation.
-Each search chain corresponds to one structured unit for generating search queries and falls into two categories (see Appendix~\ref{sec: Searchchain} for details).
+Each search chain serves as a structured candidate for query generation and falls into one of two categories; the LLM then filters and selects appropriate chains (see Appendix~\ref{sec:searchchain}).

 \textit{Evidence Enrichment (Enrich).} For relations already present in the KG, \methodname{} selects edges with weak evidence support as enrichment targets.
 Candidates are ranked using both node-level importance (e.g., whether the edge involves core entities) and expected structural impact (e.g., edges that connect different communities are prioritized), so the agent can strengthen evidence support for critical relations with minimal additional retrieval (see Appendix~\ref{app:enrich} for details).
 This enrichment improves traceability and reduces the risk of weak grounding during report writing.